gvwilson/thirdbit/fiction/maddy-roo/index.md

 frowning.
 The thump had knocked a folded piece of paper loose from its hiding place inside the back cover.
-She gentled tugged it free and unfolded it.
+She gently tugged it free and unfolded it.

 A chill ran up her spine.
 She stared at the familiar handwriting on the page for a moment,